melezhik/swat/README.md

 See [test suite ini file](#test-suite-ini-file) section for details.

-Be aware of that these functions are readers not setters.
+Be aware of that these functions are readers.

 ## meta stories

-Meta stories res special swat stories.
-The essential feature of meta story is it does not relate to http request:
+Meta stories are special type of swat stories.

+The essential property of meta story is it has no related http request:

     # foo/bar story
     mkdir foo/bar